NOC2024TH/Macrobrachium_Rosenbergii_genome_assembly/README.md

-# Macrobrachium_Rosenbergii_genome_assembly
+# Scripts used for the Macrobrachium Rosenbergii genome assembly

-Scripts used for the Macrobrachium Rosenbergii genome assembly
+## Dependencies